Cheat Sheet

 Disclose everything, even conditions you think are minor.
 A consultation you had once, a medication you stopped taking, a family member’s chronic illness.
 If it was asked on the form and you didn’t answer fully, it’s ammunition for rejection.
 Over-disclosure is always safer than under-disclosure.

-Year 5+: the moratorium protects you
+Year 3+: the moratorium protects you

 Section 45 of the Insurance Act, 1938 (amended in 2015) sets a hard boundary.
-After 5 years (60 months) from the date your policy was issued, the insurer cannot deny your claim on grounds of non-disclosure.
-The only exception is proven fraud, which has no time limit.
+After 3 years (36 months) from the date your policy was issued, the insurer cannot deny your claim on grounds of non-disclosure.
+On a plain reading of the 2015 amendment, Section 45(2) limits even fraud-based challenges to within 3 years.
+However, the Supreme Court has not yet ruled on this, and some lower courts still treat fraud as contestable beyond 3 years.

 The distinction matters.
 Non-disclosure means you failed to mention something on your application.
 Fraud means you deliberately lied to deceive the insurer.
 If you genuinely forgot about a doctor’s visit from three years before your application, that’s non-disclosure.
 If you had a cancer diagnosis and actively hid it to get a policy, that’s fraud.
+For a detailed breakdown of this distinction, see our guide on fraud vs non-disclosure under Section 45.

 Section 45, Insurance Act 1938, as amended by Insurance Laws (Amendment) Act 2015.